hudaa12/Python_projects/phase2/lib/recipe2.md

 3. Create examples:

-Given a text of "Hello, there!"
+"""Given a text of "Hello, there!"
-Returns = True
+Returns = True"""

-Given a text of "hi, what is your name"
+Given a text of "Hello world,"
 Return = False

+""Given a text of "hi, what is your name"
+Return = False"""

 Given a text of "hello world!"
-Return = False

-Given a text of "Hello world,"
 Return = False

 4. Implement the Behaviour